sjosk/Plantmoniter/README.md

 - Create [testing](./testWeb/webv0.png) web monitor application with HTML, CSS, JavaScript

 ## What's next?
 >I focus on the connection between plants, people, and sensors (computers).
+>How do we monitor and send data notifications when people and plants are not in the same space?

 In process:
 - [Webhook](./testNotifications) with Arduino: try to interact with the plant (debugging)